 Camp Renaissance, Teens & College Students

 Camp Renaissance— an active program tailored for children ages 3-12 — typically includes presentations by fascinating adult participants, hands-on experiments, indoor games, musical performances, story-telling, and arts-&-crafts projects.
 These activities are supervised by the Camp Renaissance Counselors, with involvement from adult Renaissance participants whose experiences are of interest to young people.
-Camp Renaissance runs concurrently with the adult program and is located at the Doubletree Hotel — not Charleston Place.
+Camp Renaissance runs concurrently with the adult program and will be located in the Riviera Ballroom, across the street from Belmond Charleston Place.
 It is not designed to provide full-time child care.